followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/20 Fundamentals/20 Implementing Templates/25 Master-Detail UI Example.md

             End Sub)
     End Code

 Note that the `data.ID` free variable is wrapped in the `new JS()` construction.
-This construction allows you to embed JavaScript statements in the resulting widget configuration.
+This construction allows you to embed JavaScript statements in the resulting control configuration.
 In particular, the data source configuration of the nested **DataGrid** from the preceding code yields the following output.

     "dataSource": {
         "store": DevExpress.data.AspNet.createStore({